tanner87661/IoTTStick/README.md

 # IoTTStick
 This is the code repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.
-This is the code repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.

 2024/04/12 1.6.6
 - Version 1.6.6